Learn how to get into the habit of using OmniFocus with some help from the habit-tracking app, Streaks.

 Making productive use of OmniFocus and complementary productivity apps requires two key elements.

-1. System Design – You need a thoughtfully configured system that’s aligned with your life and work.
-This is something that evolves and changes form as your responsibilities and circumstances change.
+- System Design –You need a thoughtfully configured system aligned with your life and work.
+This system evolves and changes as your responsibilities and circumstances change.

-In this article, we’ll delve into the process of developing productive habits.
-While we’ll focus on OmniFocus, this same process could be applied to the other apps that make up your overall productivity system.
+In this article, we’ll explore developing productive habits.
+While we’ll focus on OmniFocus, the same process could be applied to the other apps that make up your overall productivity system.
 You can also leverage what you learn in this article to promote constructive habits in all areas of your life.

 Habits 101

-Before we delve into the details, let’s take a moment to explore habits and the role that they serve.
-For the purposes of this article, we’ll treat a habit as something that you do automatically, often in response to a trigger of some sort.
+Before we delve into the details, let’s explore habits and their role.
+For this article, we’ll treat a habit as something you do automatically, often in response to a trigger of some sort.

-Some habits might take us down unproductive paths.
-For example, you might automatically to open the Twitter app when you get stuck on a project.
-Others can be highly constructive.
-For example, having a habit of referring to OmniFocus when you wonder what to do next.
+Some habits might lead to unproductive outcomes.
+For example, you might automatically open the Twitter app when you get stuck on a project.
+Others can be highly constructive, such as referring to OmniFocus when you wonder what to do next.

-The key to developing habits is to repeat the same actions over and over again until they become engrained.
+The key to developing habits is to repeat the same actions repeatedly until they become ingrained.
 It typically works best to repeat these actions daily (or even multiple times a day), though there may be things that you do periodically (e.g., once a week).
-For this article, we’ll focus on activities that are performed at least once a day.
+For this article, we’ll focus on activities performed at least once daily.

 Introducing Streaks

-We’ll focus on an excellent app called Streaks that’s available for Mac, iPhone, iPad, and Apple Watch.
-Conveniently, Streaks allows you to use iCloud to sync your habits and tracking information across all the supported platforms.
+We’ll focus on an excellent app called Streaks, which is available for Mac, iPhone, iPad, and Apple Watch.
+Streaks conveniently allows you to use iCloud to sync your habits and tracking information across all supported platforms.

 Why not use OmniFocus to develop habits?

-You may be wondering, why do I need a habit-tracking app like Streaks?
+You may be wondering, why do I need a habit-tracking app like Streaks.
 Can’t I just use repeating actions in OmniFocus?
-While you certainly could use repeating actions in OmniFocus to develop habits, there are advantages to using a habit-tracking app likes Streaks.
+While you certainly could use repeating actions in OmniFocus to develop habits, there are advantages to using a habit-tracking app like Streaks.

 Streaks: Training Wheels for Your Habits

-Streaks was designed to help you create habits that are destined to become engrained behaviours.
-As the name implies, Streaks helps you cultivate these habits by encouraging you to do things consistently over and over again without breaking the chain of completion.
+Streaks was designed to help you create habits that will become engrained behaviours.
+As the name implies, Streaks helps you cultivate these habits by encouraging you to do things consistently and repeatedly without breaking the chain of completion.

-As mentioned previously, habits are typically actions that are taken daily, or even multiple times a day.
+As mentioned, habits are typically actions taken daily or multiple times daily.
 Streaks can also help you develop habits with other cadences.
 Maybe there are things that you want to get into the habit of doing on weekdays that don’t apply to weekends (e.g., clearing out your paper inbox at work).

-You can think of Streaks as the training wheels for your up-and-coming habits.
-Once you’re satisfied that your habits are well established, you can archive the habit, saving it for posterity, and let the momentum you’ve created carry you forward.
+Think of Streaks as the training wheels for your up-and-coming habits.
+Once you’re satisfied that your habits are well established, you can archive them, saving them for posterity and letting the momentum you’ve created carry you forward.

 The Role of Notifications

-It can be very helpful to tie these tasks to a habit that you’ve already developed.
+Tying these tasks to a habit you’ve already developed can be very helpful.
 For example, maybe it’s something that you do right after lunch or just before watching your favourite TV show.

 Using Streaks with OmniFocus

 As mentioned previously, OmniFocus is only useful if you use it regularly.
-Practically speaking, this includes developing a habit of turning to OmniFocus when it’s time to get things done.
+This includes developing a habit of turning to OmniFocus when it’s time to get things done.
 It’s equally important to get into the habit of maintaining your OmniFocus database so that OmniFocus becomes a useful and trusted companion.